juliuspr/on-hornplaying/content/ideas-in-horn-playing/audiation/_index.md

 draft: true
 ---

-The notion of Audiation roughly refers to the idea of imagining sound ahead of time.
+Audiation roughly refers to the idea of imagining sound prior to producing it.

 Although the term might be unfamiliar, the idea itself is old.
 Because different authors and pedagogues have used different names and descriptions, the idea has sometimes become lost.